ziyanan/CourXive/README.md

 8. The user can user can comment under a course and review the course
 9. The user can get course recommendations
 10. The user can view courses comparisons
+11. The user can search correlated resources by key words

 The system should be able to: